 When you don’t feel well it’s a challenge to fully enjoy life.
 Nagging physical problems impact our energy and state of mind, just as stress can influence digestion or sleep.

 The cornerstone of naturopathy is about nurturing the body, mind and spirit.
-Over many decades of clinical practice, I’ve never lost sight of these basic beliefs.
-Often the best and longest lasting results occur when you take that extra step to change aspects your life that are making you unwell or unhappy.
+In over three decades of clinical practice, I’ve never lost sight of these basic beliefs.
+Often the best and longest lasting results occur when we take that extra step to change aspects our lives that are making us unwell or unhappy.

-To help this process along, or to treat an acute health issues, naturopaths sometimes prescribe supplements or individual herbal formulas.
+To help this process along, or to treat an acute illness, naturopaths sometimes prescribe supplements and individualised herbal formulas.

 As naturopathy is an umbrella term covering many ways of working, the way each naturopath operates is also unique.

-In the following information I focus on my individual approach to working with clients, which has evolved through decades of naturopathic experience.
+Read more about the way that I work, which has evolved through decades of naturopathic experience.

 Why work with me?

-Many new clients know of me by reputation, from the radio (Health Trip on 3RRR) or my previous practice City Natural Therapies in Melbourne.
-While some clients are referred directly by their GP or health practitioner.
+Many prospective clients know of me by reputation, including 20 years on radio (Health Trip on 3RRR) or my previous practice City Natural Therapies in Melbourne.
+Others are referred directly by their GP, health practitioner or my clients.

 Due to my training and experience, I don’t hesitate to refer to medical professionals if further investigation is needed.
 Effective healthcare is usually a collaborative process, so it can be helpful to work with a naturopath who provides an overview of you as an individual (rather than a collection of diseases), and health advocacy if required.